Report and Opinion

 water stress 81cc scaled lowest water cylinder size showed.
 The

-ratio of root to shoot in different levels of water stress decreased
+ratio of root to shoot in different levels of water stress

-was reduced.
-Comparing two-phase vegetative and reproductive
+root weight was reduced.
+Comparing two-phase vegetative and

-growth period (respectively S1 and S2) of
+reproductive growth period (respectively S1 and S2)

-root weight reduction process at different levels of water
+of root weight reduction process at different levels of water

 stress, it was clear that root weight decreasing trend in the